neilnorthrop/ENSearch/README.md

 Future ideas I want to integrate:
 --------------------
-[X]1.
-Hide API keys
+1. DONE Hide API keys
-[X]2.
-Convert to rails
+2. DONE Convert to rails
-[X]3.
-Bootstrap the site
+3. DONE Bootstrap the site
-[X]4.
-Add contact page
+4. DONE Add contact page
-[]5.
-Write the logic out to choose the right combonations of @list ('artist', 'song', etc) and search_criteria ('terms', 'search', 'news', etc)
+5. Write the logic out to choose the right combonations of @list ('artist', 'song', etc) and search_criteria ('terms', 'search', 'news', etc)
-[X]6.
-Start with the ability to search for a song and/or artist []7.
-Javascript or jQuery for better UI experience
+6. DONE Start with the ability to search for a song and/or artist
+7. Javascript or jQuery for better UI experience